-We will meet twice every week: once for a field session and once for a data discussion meeting.
-Students will be responsible to carry out elicitation sessions, and transcribing and analysing the data.
+*We will meet twice every week: once for a field session and once for a data discussion meeting.
+Students will be responsible for carrying out elicitation sessions, and transcribing and analysing the data.
 In the data discussion meetings we will address practical issues as they arise, and we will discuss proposed linguistic analyses for the collected data.

-All students will have to prepare the field session in advance, take notes during the recording sessions, transcribe, gloss, and translate the collected data.
+*All students will have to prepare the field session in advance, take notes during the recording sessions, transcribe, gloss, and translate the collected data.
 For each field session, two “session leaders” will be chosen.
-Duties of the session leaders include: lead the elicitation; set up the video/audio recording equipment and monitor the recording process; transcribe, gloss and translate the data; submit their own field notes before the next class.
+Session leaders will prepare and lead the field session

-As midterm paper, students submit the first half of their grammar sketch, containing an introduction to the language and a sketch of the phonology of the language, with an Appendix containing a lexicon.
+As midterm paper, students submit the first half of their grammar sketch, containing an introduction to the language and a sketch of the phonology of the language.

-The final paper will contain a revision of the midterm paper, plus information on the basic morphology and clausal syntax of the language.
-The final paper will contain an Appendix with an (extended) lexicon and a glossed and translated text.
+The final paper will contain a revision of the midterm paper, plus information on the morphology of the language.
+The final paper will contain an Appendix with a lexicon.

 The final mark is a weighted average of the following components:

-Final paper (revised midterm paper, with morphology and syntax, lexicon and glossed & translated text): 40%
+*Final paper (revised midterm paper, with morphology and lexicon): 50%

 Students can resit the final paper.